Non-scarring hair loss: Treatment

 Redensyl is emerging as an alternative hair loss treatment containing a newly discovered molecule called dihydroquercetin-glucoside (DHQG), a compound derived from plant extracts known to target the stem cells in hair follicles and encourages the division of the cells.
-However, it is important to note that Redensyl has not been approved by the U.S. Food and Drug Administration (FDA).
+Redensyl has not been approved by the U.S. Food and Drug Administration (FDA).
 The only FDA-approved medications for treating androgenetic alopecia (AGA) are minoxidil and oral finasteride.